By Cherie Graves

 Sixteen million tires take up a lot of landfill space.
 Stockpiling isn’t particularly helpful – retired tires, especially piles and piles of them, provide breeding grounds for mosquitoes that transmit serious diseases such as West Nile virus and eastern equine encephalitis.
 We learned from assisting with the cleanup of Osborne Reef that dumping them into the ocean as an artificial reef isn’t a good idea.
 And we definitely don’t need that many tire swings.
 So just what do we do with all those tires?
 DEP keeps track of that, too.

-- Waste-to-energy facilities used 54 percent of the old tires to enhance combustion temperature control and generate electricity.
+- Waste-to-energy facilities used nearly 50 percent of the old tires to enhance combustion temperature control and generate electricity.

 - Recycled tires are used as fuel in cement kilns and pulp and paper factories.